-See paragraphs 15 and A41 of SSA 701.
+9 See paragraphs 15 and A41 of SSA 701.

-9 IPSAS 1, Presentation of Financial Statements, paragraphs 38-41
+10 IPSAS 1, Presentation of Financial Statements, paragraphs 38-41

-- Inability to pay creditors on due dates. - Inability to comply with the terms of loan agreements. - Change from credit to cash-on-delivery transactions with suppliers. - Inability to obtain financing for essential new product development or other essential investments.
+- Inability to comply with the terms of loan agreements. - Change from credit to cash-on-delivery transactions with suppliers. - Inability to obtain financing for essential new product development or other essential investments.